codacy/docs/docs/release-notes/self-hosted/self-hosted-v3.1.0.md

 ## Bug fixes

+-   Fixed onboarding error message while adding a repository on an organization where the GitHub App isn't installed.
+(CY-3317)
 -   Fixed a broken link in the commit page to the corresponding GitLab Enterprise commit.
 (CY-3285)
 -   Now, Codacy blocks GitLab merge requests until the analysis is complete by displaying a pending pipeline.
 (CY-3235)
 -   Fixed an issue that could cause users to receive emails about the analysis of repositories in organizations they don't belong to.
 (CY-3228)
+-   Fixed building the URLs for the Codacy Self-hosted documentation.
+(CY-3018)
 -   Now, Codacy displays an error message if the command `git diff` fails to obtain the deltas for a commit because of [incompatible line endings](https://docs.codacy.com/faq/code-analysis/error-line-endings/).
 (CY-2799)

 ## Tool versions